roelbondoc/askcii/README.md

 # Set a custom session ID to maintain conversation context
 ASKCII_SESSION_ID="project-research" askcii 'What did we talk about earlier?'

+# Or add the following to your .bashrc or .zshrc to always start a new session
+export ASKCII_SESSION=$(openssl rand -hex 16)

 # Configure the API key, endpoint, and model ID
 askcii -c